-Whether you’re a new franchise company trying to make the best initial investment possible, or an established brand looking to shift your marketing strategy to better reflect today’s market, there are a number of options available to help make the most of the resources you have.
+Whether you’re trying to make the best initial investment possible or looking to shift your strategy to better reflect today’s market, there are a number of digital marketing tactics available to help make the most of the resources you have.

-As prospects take to search engines to discover the kinds of franchising opportunities they find most appealing, it’s up to franchise teams to make sure their website is providing relevant, regularly-updated information about the opportunity as well as the broader industry prospects are eager to learn about.
+As prospects take to search engines to discover the kinds of franchising opportunities they find appealing, it’s up to franchise teams to ensure their website is providing relevant, regularly-updated information about the opportunity and broader industry.

 We’ve talked about content strategies proven to improve visibility and generate interest among prospects, the internet can bring in all kinds of leads—some of which are simply a waste of your time and money.

-This post will cover three simple strategies you can apply to streamline your franchise sales process by understanding who your quality leads are quickly while developing an automated nurturing process.
+This post will cover three simple strategies you can apply to streamline your franchise sales process by identifying who your quality leads are while developing an automated nurturing process.

 1. Establish a system to qualify leads as early as possible